OpenTechSolutions/build-env/readme.md

 	DB_USERNAME="root"
 	DB_PASSWORD="password123"

-Don't worry if your pinned values duplicates any keys that is also in the generated portion of the file.
-The value of the last occurence of any key is always used.
+After adding pinned values run `composer build-env` again.
+It will then comment out the same variables in the generated portion of the file to prevent duplicate keys in the file.

 ### Advanced Usage #2 - Defaults file

 A defaults file is a json formatted file, that allows for overriding keys in the .env.json with default values.

+This is useful for CI/CD processes that need to always set the same hostnames in all .env files.
+It can also function as an alternative to pinned values for secrets management for things like database credentials that you do not want to commit into vcs.

 For example to always override your DB_HOST create a file `.env.defaults` with content:

 	{